-There is an optional process after completion of the program to become a certified Find Your StillPoint Coach.
+There is an optional process after completion of the program to become a certified Find Your StillPoint Guide.

 Find Your Stillpoint 6 Month Program Details

-5 day October retreat includes everything except your travel to the retreat in Nova Scotia
+5 day retreat includes everything except your travel to Nova Scotia

 25 weekly private sessions with me